Author, Andrew Gibson

 The big Australian banks charge you a fee on every international transfer.

-These can vary depending on whether you use a branch or go online and the destination of your traansfer.
+These can vary depending on whether you use a branch or go online and the destination of your transfer.

 Here’s a summary of the fixed fee for a money transfer to the UK:

-While the fees above aren't that big, it’s possible that you may incur other fees, such as a ‘correspondent bank fee’.
+While the fees above aren’t that big, it’s possible that you may incur other fees.

 If you want to avoid fees altogether, some money transfer companies (us included) don’t charge any fees at all.